-- 1. Dressings: After surgery you will be in a padded splint or post-operative sandal with dressings. - a.
+- 1. Dressings: You will be in a padded splint or post-operative sandal with dressings after surgery. - a.
 You are to maintain dressings completely dry until the first post-operative visit.
 At that time, dressings will be removed.
-This ensures the surgery is protected/remains sterile until return to the office.
+This ensures the surgery is protected until return to the office.
 Failure to maintain dressings may compromise surgical outcome. - b.
 Do not attempt to move your toes, foot or ankle in the dressings until discussed with Dr. Miller at the next appointment.
 The dressings are meant to maintain the leg in an appropriate position.
 Failure to maintain immobilization may compromise the dressings and therefore alignment and surgery outcome. - c.
 You may require a boot after surgery and we will assist you with this in the office.
 If you plan on not obtaining a boot at your first post-operative visit or already have one, YOU MUST BRING YOUR BOOT TO YOUR FIRST APPOINTMENT.
 Failure to do so may require another boot purchase at this first appointment and compromise outcomes.
 You will not be allowed to return home unprotected and put your boot on later. - 2.
 Weightbearing: After surgery you may not put any weight on your lower extremity unless instructed by Dr. Miller.
 Progression to weightbearing will be discussed in future appointments and will follow the general guidelines discussed in clinic.
 Please make arrangements at home for assistance with these instructions.
 Falling after surgery can be common in any age group, and may compromise your surgical outcome.
 Maneuvering around home, stairs, etc. need to be planned for PRIOR to surgery.
-Assistance with this can be referenced through our physical therapy department or the "Therapy Guide to Foot and Ankle Surgery and Recovery" found at Dr. Miller's website under resources.
-A lack of planning prior to surgery may compromise outcomes. - 3.
+Assistance with this can be referenced through our physical therapy department or the "Therapy Guide to Foot and Ankle Surgery and Recovery" found at Dr. Miller's website under resources. - 3.
 While recovering from surgery, you will need to use one of the following assist devices in order to get around: crutches, knee roller, walker.
 When using crutches, use both in order to walk.
-If you are given a post-operative shoe after surgery you need to leave this on at all times until returning to the office.

-4. Elevation: After surgery you must rest.
+If you are given a post-operative shoe after surgery you need to leave this on at all times until returning to the office. - 4.
+Elevation: After surgery you must rest.
 Elevate your operative foot/ankle to the level of your heart at all times until your return to the office unless going to the bathroom.
-FAILURE TO ELEVATE WILL CAUSE WOUND ISSUES AND POSSIBLY INFECTION.
 Thereafter, maintain elevation as much as possible.
-Avoid any unnecessary activities until your first post-operative visit.
+Avoid any unnecessary activities until your first postoperative visit.
 This limits swelling in the extremity, helps wound healing, and limits pain.
 Failure to follow these instructions may compromise the surgical outcome, including infection.